LucaLoeschmann/Movie_Recommendation/README.md

 - Genres are extracted and expanded for filtering functionality
 - A **user-item matrix** is created (users as rows, movies as columns)
 - **Cosine similarity** is computed between movie vectors to find similar titles
-- Filters are applied on-the-fly based on user input (e.g., genre, min rating)

-The app also normalizes movie titles (ignoring years and casing) for more robust search matching.

 ---